 The CRC will be formed to oversee the design review process as set out in Section 5.9.3 within the Middle Green Valley Specific Plan Area.
+The CRC is an advisory body to the County.
 This review process is in addition to all County, local, state and federal approvals and/or permitting that must take place, as applicable, for any Improvement within the Plan Area.